wiredtiger44/SQLServerCodingStandards/README.md

     > Why?
 Meaningful names help other developers quickly look at the code and understand the functionality.

     ```code
-    /* bad - name is not meaningful */
+    /* bad - name is a single character */
     DECLARE  @m varchar(25) = "Medical plan";

     /* good - name is representative of the variables representation */